mcclatchy/sinclair/README.md

 * `fallback` location of the fallback html you will load if the scrape fails
 * `def` the aforementioned deferred object to resolve when load has occurred

+###Layout mode

+	$story.layoutMode()

+This method adds number labels to each paragraph to help deduce where assets will go.

 ###Adding a Folio

 This method should be invoked on a header-like element near the beginning of the page.